 1- The Hidden Mickeys

 At least two instances of a certain iconic mouse are said to be hidden in this film.
-The first, a very difficult to discern silhouette on the contract with Ursula that passes too fast to be seen by the human eye at full speed.
+The first, a very difficult to discern silhouette on the contract with Ursula.
+It actually passes too fast to be seen by the human eye at full speed.
 The second more conspicuous Mickey is hidden in the scene with Prince Eric’s chef.

 2- Vocal Romantic Stimulation